Oil prices up as U.S.-China trade talks loom, supply issues mount

 Both futures contracts ended last week with a more than 5% decline after dismal manufacturing data from the United States and China, with the trade row between the world’s top economies undermining global economic prospects.

 U.S. and Chinese officials meet in Washington on Oct.
-10-11 in a fresh effort to work out a deal.
+10-11 in a fresh effort to work out a deal, which U.S. President Donald Trump said his administration had a “very good chance” of achieving.

 On the supply side, deadly anti-government unrest has gripped Iraq, the second-largest producer among the Organization of the Petroleum Exporting Countries.